 - Once you have verified your account and answered a few questions about yourself, you will arrive at the Getting Started page.

-Run a sample app
+Run a demo app

 That's it!
 You just kicked off your first build on Bitrise 🎉